wix-incubator/wix-react-tools/docs/class-decor.md

-# Class Mixer
+# Class Decor

-the Mixer adds middleware api to every class thus allowing a mixin to hook into any instance method. the main use case is for mixins to customize react lifecycle methods in components.
+The class decor API allows easily and efficiently hooking into any instance method.
+The main use case is to customize react lifecycle methods in class components.

-middlewares applied to base classes can wrap methods of classes inheriting from them.
+Middlewares applied to base classes can wrap methods of classes inheriting from them.

 the examples of the api below use the following user class:

 ```ts
 @mixin